willmotil/MonoGameUtilityClasses/README.md

 WinFullscreenModeChangeTestApp.

-In the Tests is also a full screen testing class.
+In the Tests Folder is also a full screen testing class.
 The full project for that can be found here.

 https://drive.google.com/open?id=1SLpOZWz_whcPEcxz4fTk9OUd8wu9xPbw